xgr-network/XGR/docs/ui/builder137/XGR-Validation-Guide.md

 # XGR Validation — How validation works

-This guide explains what the **Validation** panel checks, how to read the messages, and why **Compile** is blocked until errors are fixed.
+This guide explains what the **Validation** panel checks, how to read the messages, and why **Compile / Deploy / Update Rule** is blocked until errors are fixed.
 It also lists the most common messages you’ll see and how to resolve them.

 ---

 ## Where Validation fits into the flow

 Validation runs continuously while you edit the model.
-Compile (step 2) is disabled while errors exist, so the overall flow **Wallet → Compile → Deploy → Update** only continues after Validation is green.
+Compile (step 2) is disabled while errors exist, so the overall flow **Wallet → (Compile) → Deploy → Update** only continues after Validation is green.

 **What you see**
 ![](https://raw.githubusercontent.com/xgr-network/XGR/main/pictures/ui/builder137/validation-panel.png) — Validation panel with a header and an error counter (0 = OK).